 To ensure members can take photos in efficient manner, observe photo lines and move aside once you have shot if in a cramped area.

-Be mindful of traffic at on-road photo spots – general public unaware what we are doing!
+Be mindful of traffic at on-road photo spots – general public are unaware what we are doing!

 The society is happy to cater for dietary requests such as gluten free, allergies, vegetarian/vegan etc. with prior notice to email@example.com